 Instead of packing and repacking your toiletries like skincare, hair care, and dental items every time you travel, why not have separate travel kits?
 This means having travel-sized shampoo, conditioner, shower gel, tooth brush, tooth paste, facial foam, and so on all packed in your luggage and ready to go whenever you travel.
 This way, you no longer have to pack these stuff whenever you travel.

 Even if you stay in places where such amenities are provided, it helps to have such toiletries available.
 For example, there was once I was in a hotel which didn’t provide hair conditioner (weird).
-I had to go all the way to the mall to get a bottle of conditioner as my hair is quite dry and needs it; otherwise it becomes highly tangled during/after shower.
+I had to go all the way to the mall to get a bottle of conditioner as my hair is quite dry; otherwise it becomes highly tangled after the shower.

 Passport—goes without saying.
 Perhaps the more useful point to ensure your passport is not within six months of expiry—airlines will not let you check in otherwise.